M-Is-Ahmad/kickstarter_projects/README.md

 ```

 ### 6. **What is the correlation between the number of backers and project success?**
-   - **Query:** Compares success rates based on different ranges of backers.
+   - **🔍Query:** Compares success rates based on different ranges of backers.
-   - **Purpose:** Identifies whether the number of backers correlates with project success.
+   - **🎯Purpose:** Identifies whether the number of backers correlates with project success.

 ```sql
 SELECT